awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

    ```
    unzip greengrass-nucleus-latest.zip -d GreengrassCore && rm greengrass-nucleus-latest.zip
    ```
-**Tip**
+**Important**
+If you install a version of the Greengrass nucleus earlier than v2\.4\.0, don't remove this folder after you install the AWS IoT Greengrass Core software\.
+The AWS IoT Greengrass Core software uses the files in this folder to run\.
+If you downloaded the latest version of the software, you install v2\.4\.0 or later, and you can remove this folder after you install the AWS IoT Greengrass Core software\.

-You can run the following command to see the version of the AWS IoT Greengrass Core software\.
+1. \(Optional\) Run the following command to see the version of the AWS IoT Greengrass Core software\.

    ```
    java -jar ./GreengrassCore/lib/Greengrass.jar --version